rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The resolver finds the message by id from the object of messages by using a destructuring.
+The resolver finds the message by id from the messages object using destructuring.
 If there is no message, the resolver returns false.
-If there is a message, the remaining messages without the deleted message are the updated version of the messages object.
-Then the resolver returns true.
+If there is a message, the remaining messages without the deleted message are the updated versions of the messages object.
+Then, the resolver returns true.
 Otherwise, if no message is found, the resolver returns false.
-Basically that's it for implementing mutations in GraphQL and Apollo Server.
-It isn't much different from GraphQL queries except for the side-effect of writing data.
+Mutations in GraphQL and Apollo Server aren't much different from GraphQL queries, except they write data.

 There is only one GraphQL operation missing for making the messages features complete.
-Whereas it is possible to read message(s), create a message and delete a message, the only piece missing is updating a message.
-This GraphQL mutation isn't important for the next sections, but you can try to implement it yourself as exercise.
+It is possible to read, create, and delete messages, so the only operation left is updating them as an exercise.
 ### Exercises:

-* create a message in GraphQL Playground with a mutation
+* Create a message in GraphQL Playground with a mutation
-  * afterward, query all messages
+  * Query all messages
-  * afterward, query the `me` user with messages
+  * Query the `me` user with messages
-* delete a message in GraphQL Playground with a mutation
+* Delete a message in GraphQL Playground with a mutation
-  * afterward, query all messages
+  * Query all messages
-  * afterward, query the me user with messages
+  * Query the me user with messages
-* implement a `updateMessage` mutation for completing all CRUD operations for a message in GraphQL
+* Implement an `updateMessage` mutation for completing all CRUD operations for a message in GraphQL
-* read more about {{% a_blank "GraphQL queries and mutations" "https://graphql.github.io/learn/queries/" %}}
+* Read more about {{% a_blank "GraphQL queries and mutations" "https://graphql.github.io/learn/queries/" %}}

 {{% chapter_header "GraphQL Schema Stitching with Apollo Server" "apollo-server-schema-stitching" %}}

 Schema stitching is a powerful feature in GraphQL.
-Basically it's all about merging multiple GraphQL schemas into one schema which may be consumed in your GraphQL client application.
-As for now, you only have one schema in your application.
-So what's the motivation behind multiple schemas and schema stitching?
-For instance, take a GraphQL schema in one project which you may want to modularize based on domains (e.g. user, message).
-There you may end up with two schemas whereas each schema matches one type (e.g. User type, Message type).
-Now you would want to merge both GraphQL schemas for making the entire GraphQL schema accessible with your GraphQL server's API.
+It's about merging multiple GraphQL schemas into one schema, which may be consumed in a GraphQL client application.
+For now, you only have one schema in your application, but there may come a need for more complicated operations that use multiple schemas and schema stitching.
+For instance, assume you have a GraphQL schema you want to modularize based on domains (e.g. user, message).
+You may end up with two schemas, where each schema matches one type (e.g. User type, Message type).
+The operation requires merging both GraphQL schemas to make the entire GraphQL schema accessible with your GraphQL server's API.
 That's one of the basic motivations behind schema stitching.

-But you can take this one step further: You may end up with microservices or third-party platforms which expose their dedicated GraphQL APIs which then can be used for merging them into one GraphQL schema with schema stitching as single source of truth.
-Then again a client can consume the entire schema which is composed out of multiple domain-driven microservices.
+But you can take this one step further: you may end up with microservices or third-party platforms that expose their dedicated GraphQL APIs, which then can be used to merge them into one GraphQL schema, where schema stitching becomes a single source of truth.
+Then again, a client can consume the entire schema, which is composed out of multiple domain-driven microservices.

 In our case, let's start with a separation by technical concerns for the GraphQL schema and resolvers.
-Afterward, you will apply the separation by domains which are in this case users and messages.
+Afterward, you will apply the separation by domains that are users and messages.

 {{% sub_chapter_header "Technical Separation" "schema-stitching-technical-separation" %}}

 Let's take the GraphQL schema from the application where you have a User type and Message type.
-In the same step, you want to split out the resolvers to their dedicated place as well.
-In the end, the *src/index.js* file, where the schema and resolvers are needed for the Apollo Server instantiation, should only import both things.
-It becomes three things when outsourcing the data, in this case the sample data (now called models), too.
+In the same step, split out the resolvers to a dedicated place.
+The *src/index.js* file, where the schema and resolvers are needed for the Apollo Server instantiation, should only import both things.
+It becomes three things when outsourcing data, which in this case is the sample data, now called models.

 {{< highlight javascript "hl_lines=3 5 6 7 17 18" >}}
 import cors from 'cors';